3CloudSolutions/asd-oss-blogs/app-config-featureflags-sample/feature-flags.md

 ## Adding the Feature Flags to Azure

 - As mentioned,Azure App Configurationprovides a convenient solution for maintaining Feature Flags.
 In this tutorial we will be using two App Configurations for responding to the request, a Feature Flag and a sentinel key used for the application to receive updates when a key and/or Feature Flag is updated.
-- In yourApp Configuration_, using the **Configuration Explorer** in the Portal, create the following keys and add values:
+- In your *App Configuration* resource, using the **Configuration Explorer** in the Portal, create the following keys and add some values:
   - **/ff-demo/content.value1**, the DTO has a field named question that this maps to
   - **/ff-demo/content.value2** the DTO has a field named answer that this maps to
-  - **sentinel-keys** will be used as a trigger when something gets updated
+  - **sentinel-keys** will be used as a trigger when something in App Configuration gets updated
 - Now in the Portal select **Feature manager** and then **Create**.
 This will take you to a form to create a new Feature Flag.
 For the Feature flag name type "**DemoFlag**".
 For purposes of this tutorial, do not click the Enable feature flag radio button…yet.
 For this tutorial, there is no need to worry about populating the remaining form, so just click **Apply**.
-- While you are in App Configuration, go to theAccess Keysand copy theConnection stringvalue.
-If you are interested in using the App Configuration Endpoint and a token rather than the connection string, you can review my blog about that located **[here]**, but for now we will just use connection string for simplicity.
+- While you are in *App Configuration*, go to the **Access Keys** and copy the *Connection string* value.
+If you are interested in using the App Configuration Endpoint and a token rather than the connection string, you can review my blog about that located **[here](https://3cloudsolutions.com/resources/bootstrapping-azure-app-configuration-and-key-vault-in-a-spring-boot-application/)**, but for now we will just use connection string for simplicity.
 - We are now ready to start adding code.

 ## Updating your dependencies